matrix-org/matrix-rust-sdk/bindings/matrix-sdk-crypto-nodejs/README.md

 [`tracing-subscriber`](https://tracing.rs/tracing_subscriber/index.html)
 to learn more about the `RUST_LOG`/`MATRIX_LOG` environment variable.

-#### Using tracing in a development environment
+#### Using tracing in dependent projects

-To use tracing in client applications that import these bindings, here's how to do it in a local development environment:
+To enable tracing in client applications that import these bindings, here's how to do it in a local development environment:

 -   In this directory, run `npm link` to make your local build of the bindings available to